List of Long-Blooming Perennial Flowers

 Moonbeam Coreopsis Plants

 Moonbeam coreopsis bears light yellow flowers, and the more common coreopsis has orange blooms.
 But you are not limited to yellow and orange when growing these long-blooming perennials.
-I have been growing one (Ruby Frost) with 2 colors on its petals (red and yellow) on a trial basis to see how it performs.
+I have been growing one (Ruby Frost) with 2 colors on its petals (red and white; the center is yellow) on a trial basis to see how it performs.

 Russian sage has a "misty" look to it, not unlike blue mist shrub (Caryopteris).
 Its delicate texture makes this sub-shrub a sound choice if you want contrast with plants that have a coarser texture.
 Use Russian sage along a border as an edging plant.
 Due to its drought-tolerance, it can also work in a rock garden.